 This is our story.
 Mauri Ora

-Made in 66, "Big bro" Steve is eldest of the Renata whanau siblings and key shareholder of Innov8HQ.
+Made in 66, "Big bro" Steve is eldest of the Renata whanau siblings and key shareholder of INNOV8HQ.
 Steven is an avid supporter of whanau wellness, entrepreneurship and cultural intelligence.
-As a director he brings two decades of governance and business experience through ownership and positions in global and national organisations.
-He was a founding shareholder of Les Mills International and as has a wealth of governance experience.
-He is the current CEO and co-owner of KIWA Digital a global trans-media company based in Auckland New Zealand.
+As a Business Development expert and Director he brings two decades of experience through ownership and positions in global and national organisations.
+He was a founding shareholder of Les Mills International and is now the current CEO and co-owner of KIWA Digital, a global trans-media company based in Auckland New Zealand.